 Expand your career and enhance your employability by gaining expert skills in information technology (IT) including computer programming, data analysis and multimedia.
 Learn how to identify and diagnose technical issues, create solutions, and improve technical systems.

 In the Master of Information Technology degree, you will study four foundational subjects: internet fundamentals; database modelling; problem solving and programming; and either web design and development or e-strategic management.
 Students enrolled in Cairns can major in computing, while students enrolled in JCU Brisbane can also choose from a Business Informatics major and a Game Design major.

 Connect with Us

-If you’re interested in applying to a graduate STEM program at James Cook University, please reach out to the OzTREKK admissions officer listed below.
+If you’re interested in applying to a graduate STEM program at James Cook University, please reach out to the OzTREKK student advisor listed below.
 Together, we’ll find a program that fits!

 *While there is no set application deadline, you are encouraged to submit your application a minimum of 6 months prior to the program start date.

 Here are some of the most frequently asked STEM questions we receive.
 Of course, if you don’t see your question listed here, please feel free to email us!